Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Crewmate Team:

+Aurial - Radiate to if there are good

 Betrayer - When you finish your tasks you will find out who is the impostor

 Crewpostor - You can do averything, but you win with crewmates